ajwills72/ajwills72.github.io/_publications/dome-et-al-2021.md

 DOI: NA
 ---

-Dome, L., Edmunds, C.E.R. & Wills, A.J.
-(2021).
+Dome, L., Edmunds, C. E. R. & Wills, A. J. (2021).
 SUSTAIN captures category learning, recognition, and hippocampal activation in a unidimensional vs. information-integration task. _Proceedings of the Annual Meeting of the Cognitive Science Society, 43,_ 3013-3019.